robojones/protoc-dart/README.md

    protoc -I=protos --dart_out=lib/src/generated protos/api_spec.proto
    ```

-## Information
+## License

-The contents of this repository (build script, Dockerfile, etc.) are published unter the [MIT license](/LICENSE).
-This repository is not affiliated with the owners and publishers of protoc, the dart docker image or the protoc-plugin-dart plugin.
+This repository (build script, Dockerfile, etc.) is published unter the [MIT license](/LICENSE).
+This project is not affiliated with the owners and publishers of protoc, the dart docker image or the protoc-plugin-dart plugin.
 Please inform yourself regarding the license terms of protoc, the dart docker image and the protoc-plugin-dart plugin.
 Their sources can be found here:

 - Base image: [dart](https://hub.docker.com/_/dart)
 - protoc is downloaded from the Github release [github.com/protocolbuffers/protobuf](https://github.com/protocolbuffers/protobuf)